talisma-cassoma/blog.talisma-manuel/src/content/blog/post2.md

 ---
-title: "Rebuilding produts - Blue River ML stack"
+title: "Rebuilding products - Blue River ML stack"
 description: "in this article we will try to rebuild Blue River machine learning stack based on the info they share online."
 pubDate: "March 18 2025"
-heroImage: "/bllue_river_stack.webp"
+heroImage: "/bllue_river_stack_thumb.webp"
 tags: ["machine learning", "devops", "data analysis"]
 ---

-I recently came across some fascinating insights into how **Blue River**, a company specializing in **precision agriculture**, approaches **machine learning(ML)** and I was seriously impressed.
+I recently came across some fascinating insights into how **Blue River**, a company specializing in **precision agriculture**, approaches **machine learning (ML)** and I was seriously impressed.
 They've built a highly efficient system for **training, deploying, and monitoring ML models**, all designed to **maximize performance, reproducibility, and efficiency in the field**.
 Let’s dive in!

 **But how they train and deploy AI Models?**